Dangerous Mother’s Day storms to 'explode' across Texas with baseball-size hail and damaging winds

 SEE IT: MISSISSIPPI DRONE VIDEO REVEALS DEVASTATION LEFT BEHIND BY TORNADO IN BOGUE CHITTO

-As a cold front pushes south on Sunday, it will clash with warm, humid air, likely causing storms to "explode" around midday.
+As a cold front pushed south on Sunday, it clashed with warm, humid air, causing storms to "explode" around midday.

 (FOX Weather)

-Initially, these storms will be discrete supercells capable of producing very large hail, with some stones potentially exceeding the size of a baseball.
+Initially, these storms were expected to be discrete supercells capable of producing very large hail, with some stones potentially exceeding the size of a baseball.

-As the afternoon progresses, the individual storms will likely merge into a single, massive storm system traveling quickly across the region.
+As the afternoon progressed, the individual storms would have likely merged into a single, massive storm system traveling quickly across the region.

 (FOX Weather)

-Because the lower levels of the atmosphere will be extremely warm and dry, these storms will have the potential to produce significant damaging winds, with gusts potentially topping 70 mph, the FOX Forecast Center said.
+Because the lower levels of the atmosphere will be extremely warm and dry, these storms could produce significant damaging winds, with gusts potentially topping 70 mph, the FOX Forecast Center said.

 A Level 3 out of 5 severe storm threat spans across central Texas, from the Dallas-Fort Worth Metroplex to San Angelo, with a broader Level 2 threat extending into parts of Oklahoma, Arkansas, Louisiana and Mississippi.